nextstrain/augur/docs/faq/metadata.md

 ACTCGCTGCATCG...
 ```

-Augur can parse meta data from Fasta headers using the `parse` function (see [here]()), but you have to make sure that every sequence has the exact same meta data fields (even if empty), and that they are consistently delimited with `|`.
+Augur can parse meta data from Fasta headers using the `parse` function (see [here](parse.html)), but you have to make sure that every sequence has the exact same meta data fields (even if empty), and that they are consistently delimited with `|`.
 Furthermore, none of the metadata fields can contain the character `|`.

-<span style="color:orange">TODO: Add link to parse!</span>